Boosting the Local Invariance for Better Adversarial Transferability: Experiments

 \subsection{Ablation Studies}

-To gain deeper insights into LI-Boost, we conduct a series of ablation experiments to study the impact of hyper-parameters, \ie, the random sampling distribution, the number of sampled perturbations $N$, and the upper bound of translated pixels $k$.
-All the adversarial examples are generated on ResNet-50.
-The default setting is $N=30$, $k=6$, and Logarithmic distribution for sampling.
+To gain deeper insights into LI-Boost, we conduct a series of ablation experiments to study the impact of hyperparameters, \textit{i.e.}, the random sampling distribution, the number of sampled perturbations $N$, and the upper bound of translated pixels $k$.
+All the adversarial examples are generated on RN-50.
+The default setting is $N=30$, $k=6$, and a Logarithmic distribution for sampling.

 \textbf{On the sampling distribution.} Intuitively, local invariance within smaller neighborhoods holds greater significance than that in larger neighborhoods.
 Consequently, the choice of sampling distribution plays a critical role.
-To explore the impact of sampling distribution, we employ three distinct distributions as illustrated in Fig.~\ref{fig:probability_density}.
-As shown in Fig.~\ref{fig:ablation_sampling:res}, Uniform distribution yields the weakest attack performance, as it fails to differentiate between translated pixels.
+To explore the impact of sampling distribution, we employ three distinct distributions as illustrated in Fig.~\ref{fig:probability_density}, and the details are presented in the Appendix~\ref{appendix:sampling}.
+As shown in Fig.~\ref{fig:ablation_sampling_res}, Uniform distribution yields the weakest performance, as it fails to differentiate among translated pixels.
 Nevertheless, it substantially surpasses MI-FGSM, highlighting the superiority of LI-Boost.
 Both Normal and Logarithmic distributions achieve better attack performance since they assign various levels of importance to different translated pixels.
+However, there is still a decrease in white-box efficacy when utilizing the Normal distribution.
 Logarithmic distribution achieves the best attack performance as it places suitable emphasis on smaller neighborhoods, which validates our hypothesis.
-Hence, we adopt Logarithmic distribution in our \mbox{experiments}.

-\textbf{On the number of sampled perturbations $N$.} $N$ plays a crucial role in balancing performance and computational cost.
-To investigate its impact, we conduct LI-Boost-MI using various $N$.
-As shown in Fig.~\ref{fig:sample_num_N}, the success rates increase steadily as $N$ grows, indicating that larger values of $N$ generally lead to higher success probabilities.
-The attack performance is significantly boosted with $N=30$, and a larger $N$ results in marginal gains.
-As shown in Eq.~\eqref{gradient_calculate}, each iteration requires $N$ forward and backward propagations for gradient computation, meaning that larger values of $N$ incur higher computational cost.
-To achieve an optimal trade-off between transferability and computational cost, we set $N=30$ in our experiments.
+\textbf{On the number of sampled perturbations $N$.} We test LI-Boost-MI with various $N$ to analyze its impact on attack performance.
+As shown in Fig.~\ref{fig:ablation_a_N}, the attack performance is significantly boosted with larger $N$ but exhibits diminishing returns beyond $N=30$.
+Considering the growth of computational cost from gradient computations as shown in Eq.~\eqref{gradient_calculate}, we empirically select $N=30$ in our experiments.